jolicode/starfleet/README.md

 If you want to add a source, you only have to implement the `FetcherInterface`.

 Some fetchers will use tags to fetch their data, and some of these tags may be missing.
 If this is the case, you should find the fetcher in `src\Fetcher` and add the missing tag to its tags list.

+## Slack

+Starfleet uses strong integration with Slack as it sends daily Slack notifications.
+You must [create a Slack application](https://api.slack.com/apps) if you don't have any.
+You need to configure a webhook at `https://[your-slack-organization].slack.com/apps/A0F7XDUAZ-incoming-webhooks` and add it to the `SLACK_WEB_HOOK_URL` env variable.
+Since Starfleet uses user interaction, you must configure your application at to allow user interaction.
+You may see how to do it at `https://api.slack.com/interactivity/handling#setup`.
+Your Slack Signing Secret should be stored in the `SLACK_SIGNING_SECRET` env variable.
+During dev, you may use [Ngrok](https://ngrok.com/) to let Slack reach your application.
+We provide a command to start Ngrok : `inv ngrok`.
+Paste the resulting address in your Slack app `Request URL` field.

 ## Map